Overview

 Advantages of robotic-assisted technology include:

-- Surgeons can do a virtual run-through prior to the actual surgery and adjust the surgical plan if needed to better execute the removal of the bone during surgery.
+• Surgeons can do a virtual run-through prior to the actual surgery and adjust the surgical plan if needed.

-The robot does not perform the surgery, nor can it make decisions or move on its own without the guidance of the orthopaedic surgeon.
+It’s important to note that the robot does not perform the surgery, nor can it make decisions or move on its own.
+It requires the guidance of the orthopaedic surgeon.

-Most patients can expect to spend one night in the hospital following surgery.
-Select patients who are healthy enough can go home the same day.
+Most patients can expect to spend one night in the hospital following surgery and some patients may go home the same day.
 Most hip replacement patients are back to normal activity within three to four weeks, and most knee replacement patients are back to normal activity within five to seven weeks.

 For more information, please call 330.721.5700 to schedule a consultation with a Cleveland Clinic orthopaedic surgeon.